tytydraco/yessleep/out/Someone_installed_a_peephole_in_my_roof_directly_above_my_bed_I_cant_tell_how_long_its_been_there_but_theyve_been_watching_me_through_it_while_I_sleep.md

 There was a notification for a new email.
 I’m unable to open the device without his password, but I can still read the title of the correspondence.

-*Re: May Have Found Out About Suppressive Observation Hole, ?Containment.*
+*Re: May Have Found Out About Suppressive Observation Window, ?Containment.*

 I figured I’d experience a certain horror after truly experiencing my nighttime metamorphosis, but that feeling is blunted by another sensation.